brendantipp/sem2_prog_data_analysis_assignment/README.md

 ### Details of Git Repository

-The repository for the assigment and all the files are located here https://github.com/brendantipp/sem2_prog_data_analysis_assignment
+The repository for the assignment and all the files are located here https://github.com/brendantipp/sem2_prog_data_analysis_assignment

 ### Assignment Details and the Tasks for this assignment